ericmj/workshop/lab6/README.md

 In this lab we will rebuild the chat room from the previous lab with an OTP `GenServer`.

 Notice the simplicity.
-The `GenServer` removes boileriplate your code would otherwise have to handle.
+The `GenServer` removes boilerplate your code would otherwise have to handle.

 You will replace the `send_and_wait_reply` function from Lab 5 with a `GenServer.call`.

 You'll have a `handle_call` for each `GenServer.call`.
 OTP will call this callback every time a "call" arrives to the process.

 From the callback we need to send a reply and return the updated chat room, just like we did in lab 5.
 You'll do so by returning a `{:reply, reply, state}` tuple from the callback where `reply` is the value you want to send back to the caller and `state` is our chat room struct, which becomes the new process state.

 ## Lab instructions